IELTS: Who Should do and Who Shouldn’t

 IELTS is the hottest trend among Indians, especially Punjabi youth, who migrate overseas for their bright future.
 Every year, hundreds of thousands of Punjabi youngsters attempt the IELTS exam, especially to secure a study visa for Canada—as it’s the topmost priority of Punjab residents due to its immigrant-friendly status and better lifestyle.

 However, IELTS is not for everyone.
 The passing ratio is very low, being it an English exam.
-Many students try attempting it before giving it a second thought.
-After wasting months or years, they give up and find other means to immigrate, either through marriage or through family sponsorship.
+Many students try to attempt it before giving it a second thought.
+After wasting months or years, they give up and find other means to immigrate through marriage or family sponsorship.

 Let’s discuss who should do IELTS followed by who shouldn’t: